Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Long-term use of birth control pills (oral contraceptives)

 Having multiple full-term pregnancies

 Having a family history of cervical cancer

-Talk to your healthcare provider about your own risk for cervical cancer.
+Talk with your healthcare provider about your own risk for cervical cancer.

 In early stages of cervical cancer, most women will not have any symptoms.
-As the disease progresses, the most common symptoms are:
+As the tumor grows or the cancer spreads, the most common symptoms are:

 Abnormal vaginal bleeding

-However, these symptoms are common to a number of other conditions including infection.
-See your healthcare provider if you have any of these symptoms and discuss how often you need a Pap test.
+These symptoms may seem like other conditions, including infection.
+See your healthcare provider if you have any of these symptoms.
+Ask how often you need a Pap test.